 Email Forensic Analysis

 Over 100 trillion emails are sent a year, making it a crucial evidentiary component in nearly every case litigated today.
-Deleted emails can often be recovered, even if intentionally erased, and meta data, such as email addresses, time stamps, etc., can all be very useful in an investigation as well.
-Email clients and servers are often full database applications complete with document repositories, contact managers, time mangers, calanders and many other features all of which might be accessed forensically.
+Deleted emails can often be recovered, even if intentionally erased, and metadata, such as email addresses, time stamps, etc., can all be very useful in an investigation as well.
+Email clients and servers are often full database applications, complete with document repositories, contact managers, time managers, calenders and many other features, all of which might be accessed forensically.

-Erasing or deleting an email doesn't necessarily mean that an email is gone forever.
+Erasing or deleting an email doesn't necessarily mean that it's gone forever.
 Often emails can be forensically extracted even after deletion.
-Additionally, It is common for organizations, like banks or brokerage firms, to have retention policies in place or even email archiving for regulatory purposes, storing email evidence for years in a searchable, retrievable format.
+Additionally, It is common for organizations, like banks or brokerage firms, to have retention policies in place, or even email archiving for regulatory purposes, storing email evidence for years in a searchable, retrievable format.

 GMail, Yahoo Mail and Hotmail

-It is completely possible to forensically recover email created or received by web based email systems, including free services like Hotmail, Gmail (Google Mail) and Yahoo Mail.
-These types of mail systems use a browser to interface with the email server, which inherently caches information to the disk, effectively saving a copy to the disk.
-GDF forensic examiners can extract the HTML based email from the disk drive of the system used to create or retrieve the email messages.
+It is completely possible to forensically recover email created or received by web-based email systems, including free services like Hotmail, Gmail (Google Mail) and Yahoo Mail.
+These types of mail systems use a browser to interface with the email server, which inherently caches information to the disk, effectively saving a copy on the disk.
+GDF forensic examiners can extract the HTML-based email from the disk drive of the system used to create or retrieve the email messages.

-Collected emails, and other communications can yields documentation that can be correlated by date, subject, recipient or sender, can and yield a highly understandable and easy to follow map of events, movements and entities.
-Global Digital Forensics has the ability to correlate large amounts of data into understandable and easy to follow presentations, using specialized tools to link entities, dates, times and events while maintaining the highest standards of forensic integrity.
+Collected emails and other communications can yield documentation that can be correlated by date, subject, recipient or sender, and yield a highly understandable and easy to follow map of events, movements and entities.
+Global Digital Forensics has the ability to correlate large amounts of data into understandable and easy to follow presentations, using specialized tools to link entities, dates, times and events, while maintaining the highest standards of forensic integrity.

-GDF has provided expert witnesses in a wide range of civiil and criminal legal proceedings.
+GDF has provided expert witnesses in a wide range of civil and criminal legal proceedings.
 For more information regarding expert tech witnesses please click here.